measurement-kit/measurement-kit/doc/api/report/file_reporter.md

 The `FileReporter` class is a `BaseReporter` that writes the report onto the file passed as first argument of the `make` factory.

+If the file passed as first argument is `-` then the report will be written on the standard output rather than on a file named `-`.

 A report file will consist of zero or more entries.
 Each entry is a JSON document serialized on a single line of text.
 Newlines could either be `\n` or `\r\n`.